 The definition of a site visit is when a professional meets with a client at the job site to review the project.

 The first site visit will be with your Home Consultant for a visual review of your property.
 Then you will be assigned a Pre-Construction Manager who will review the site and indicate when it’s ready for the foundation to be poured.
 Once the foundation is complete, you will be assigned a Project Manager to conduct the remainder of your site visits and manage the construction of your new home.

-A built on your lot home builder focuses building their home on your prepared property.
+An “on your lot” home builder’s focus is building a complete home on your prepared property.
 The site development is the responsibility of the homeowner.
 The specific requirements will depend on the home builder’s program.
 There are many benefits of managing your property development, such as the possibility of building instant equity in your home.

 HiLine Homes is considered an “on your lot” home builder.
 Our building program has been designed to provide families with an opportunity to achieve the dream of home ownership at an affordable price.

 A construction or building permit is necessary to start the construction of your home.
 Visit your local building department to ask about their specific requirements.
 Most jurisdictions have a wealth of information on their websites.
 Your local Home Consultant is a knowledgeable resource regarding construction permits.

 After you have ordered your HiLine Home, we will engineer your home specifically for your property location, and provide you with documentation to start the process for your building permit application.
 Our Pre-Construction team is a great resource, who will guide you throughout this process.